 The terms of offices for the corporation shall be as follows:

-a) The President’s term of office shall be two years.
+- The President’s term of office shall be two years.
 The President may be elected and serve for no more than two consecutive terms.
-In the event the President enters the last year of his or her term Board term when elected, the President’s term on the Board may be extended, by board resolution, for one year in order to complete the full term of office.
+In the event the President enters the last year of his or her term Board term when elected, the President’s term on the Board may be extended, by boardresolution, for one year in order to complete the full term of office.

-b) The Vice President’s, Treasurer’s and Secretary’s terms of office shall be one year.
-The Vice President, Treasurer and Secretary shall serve for no more than three consecutive terms in the same office.
+- The Vice President’s, Treasurer’s, Secretary’s, and DEI Liaison’s terms of office shall be one year.
+Each shall serve for no more than three consecutive terms in the same office.

-c) Vacancies in officer positions may be filled by the Board of Directors, by board resolution, at any meeting of the Board of Directors.
-New officer positions may be created and filled by the Board of Directors, by board resolution, at any meeting of the Board of Directors.
+- Vacancies in officer positions may be filled by the Board of Directors, by board resolution, at any meeting of the Board of Directors.
+Newofficer positions may be created and filled by the Board of Directors, by board resolution, at any meeting of the Board of Directors.
 Each officer shall hold office until his or her successor shall have been duly elected and qualified.

 Section 3.
 Removal